 Daily emotional release doesn’t need a strict routine.
 Pick whatever fits naturally into your day:

 - Journal a few lines — even bullet points work.
-Try our beginner-friendly journaling prompts if you don’t know where to start.
+Try our beginner-friendly journaling prompts if you’re unsure where to start.

 - Talk honestly with yourself — say what you’re feeling out loud, in the shower, on a walk, in the car.